Mouse brain - normal - green neurons red astrocytessmaller.jpg

 Assistant Professor of Research in Neuroscience

-Translational Project Lead, Redox Therapeutics
+Translational Project Lead, Redox-related therapeutics

 Dr. Anna Orr received her Ph.D. in Neuroscience from Emory University under the mentorship of Dr. Stephen Traynelis, and focused on the molecular mechanisms regulating microglial motility and neuroinflammation.
 She completed postdoctoral training with Dr. Lennart Mucke at the Gladstone Institute of Neurological Disease and UCSF, where she investigated the effects of astrocytic receptor signaling on cognitive function and Alzheimer’s disease.
 Dr. Orr’s research has been supported by the NIA, NINDS, the Association for Frontotemporal Degeneration, Alzheimer’s Drug Discovery Foundation, BrightFocus Foundation, Alzheimer's Association, Leon Levy Foundation, and other organizations.
 She has been honored with the Neuroscience Teaching and Mentoring Award from the Weill Cornell Graduate School and is currently the Nan and Stephen Swid Assistant Professor of Frontotemporal Dementia Research and Assistant Professor of Neuroscience at Weill Cornell Medicine.